StanfordSpezi/.github/README.md

 # .github

-This repository serves as a collection of default community health files, GitHub Action workflows, templates, and information for the Stanford Biodesign for Digital Health organization.
+This repository serves as a collection of default community health files, GitHub Action workflows, templates, and information for the Stanford Spezi organization.